A sculpture visualising the relation between visible matter and the “dark forces” in modern physics.

-The string theory – a confusing term – as there are several variations in discussion, is the attempt to extend our standard model of particle physics, in order to unify all four fundamental forces – electromagnetism, strong and weak nuclear power and gravitation – in one universal theory.
+The string theory – a confusing term – as there are several variations in discussion, is the attempt to extend our standard model of particle physics, in order to unify all four fundamental forces – electromagnetism, gravitation, strong and weak nuclear power – in one universal theory.

 For this purpose string theory postulates the zero dimensional basic particles of the standard model as one dimensional, vibrating strings.
 And as the four dimensional space-time is not enough to achieve this goal, string theorists add some more dimensions in which the strings can also vibrate.

 But when we look at our standard model (I am talking about the Lambda-CDM-model as well as the particle model) – and this is still the basis also of string theory – there are still several problems remaining, the string theory does not even promise to solve.

 One of these problems is the existence of dark matter and dark energy.
 The term “dark” indicates, that there is no way to observe these phenomenons directly.
 They only show up by their effects, that differ from the predictions the unchanged standard model makes.
 Regarding the huge amount of both – together they are 95.1% of the universe, to fit the theory – we seriously need to ask, whether these dark forces are real parts of our universe or arbitrary maths models, just to fill the holes in our knowledge.
 Does it really make sense to build up a theory of everything – like the string theory – upon 4.9% of the universe, that is known?